 Oct 9, 2018

-The latest issue of our quarterly, Age in Action, is now available.
-It begins with a innovative case study describing the use of horsemanship to reach individuals with dementia.
+The latest issue of our publication, Age in Action, is now available.
+It begins with an innovative case study describing the use of horsemanship to reach individuals with dementia.
 There are also editorials on the Mediterranean Diet's impact on frailty, respite for family caregivers, articles on whether or not to transfer home ownership to our children, brief summaries of research funded by our Alzheimer's and Related Diseases Research Award Program (ARDRAF), and other short pieces.

 Jul 27, 2018

 This issue begins with a fine case study outlining the elder law clinic at Wake Forest University.
 There are also editorials on our anniversary, the Best Practices Awards for aging-related programs and other short pieces.
 The bulk of this issue highlights the work of the Virginia Center on Aging over these years, from its origin to current programs, with old and recent photos.